senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **createConfigFromTemplate**

-    - Creates a new SzConfig instance from the template configuration defintion.
+    - Creates a new SzConfig instance from the template configuration definition.

 1. **getConfigRegistry**